A product in Brightpearl is the record against which all the item details and inventory is stored.

 Products can be entered or edited one-by-one.
 It is also possible to clone an existing product to a new product and to update multiple products in a batch.

-Importing an Excel spreadsheet of products.
+Importing a spreadsheet of products.

 - Automatically (as a variant)